 After considerable progress, RAM Enterprises inaugurated a research and development division to study sleep learning and the effects of sound waves on human consciousness.
 This venture made use of his company’s expertise and familiar equipment in an innovative way.
 Monroe became the test subject for many of these controversial experiments.
 In 1958, after 2 years of participation, Robert Monroe discovered a novel state of consciousness independent of his physical body.

 In 1971, Monroe published his critically acclaimed book, ‘Journey Out of the Body’, which gave a detailed account of his expeditions into unknown cerebral vistas, captivating the attention of many professionals in the academic community.
-The book is attributed with familiarizing the phrase “out of body experience”.
+The book is attributed to familiarizing the phrase “out of body experience”.

-Monroe’s years of research eventually lead to the invention of an advanced sound technology with untold potential.
+Monroe’s years of research eventually lead to the invention of advanced sound technology with untold potential.
 This revolutionary binaural beat technique is known as hemispheric synchronization, or Hemi-Sync®, capable of meticulously altering a listener’s state of consciousness through the entrainment of brain waves.

 Entrainment is a process by which one vibrating object is influenced by another vibrating object to resonate on the same frequency.
 Brain wave frequencies determine what state of consciousness we are in, and they are created by the vibrating resonance of the microcellular structures in brain tissue.